-There are two types of family violence that are recognized by the court.
+There are two types of domestic violence that are recognized by the court.

 Physical violence- Any situation that threatens to cause bodily harm, does cause bodily

-injury, or leads to any physical contact the other person may regard as offensive
+injury, or leads to any physical assault contact the other person may

 Emotional violence- Includes intentional verbal threats, rejection, put-downs, isolation,

 bullying, or fear mongering

 Both forms of domestic violence have long-lasting emotional, psychological,

 and even physical ramifications.
 If you or a loved one have been the victim